Getting Started

 Components

-• Data layer: One or more databases containing all data models of the application.
+• Data: One or more databases containing all data models of the application.

-• Message queue: used for sending commands or publishing events between layers.
+• Message queue: Used for sending commands or publishing events between tiers.

 Challenges

-• Physically separating the tiers improves scalability of the application but also introduces higher exposure to network related issues that might affect availability.
-Message queues help to decouple the tiers and increase resiliency across the layers.
+• Physically separating the tiers introduces higher exposure to network related issues that might affect availability.
+The use of message queues helps to mitigate some of this by decoupling the tiers and increasing resilience across the layers.

-• The tiers in an N-tier architecture style often communicate synchronously to execute business processes.
+• The tiers in a n-tier architecture style often communicate synchronously to execute business processes.
 Long-running or heavy workloads can negatively impact the user experience and overall system performance.
-Asynchronous communication, using messaging, decouples the tiers interacting with the user from the tiers processing the workload.
+Asynchronous communication using messaging decouples the tiers interacting with the user from the tiers processing the workload.

 Technology choices